 If you have any concerns about this you must contact email@example.com as soon as possible.

-a) These terms (including any non-contractual obligations arising out of or in connection with these terms) are governed by English law and are subject to the jurisdiction of the English courts. b) The University may transfer its rights and obligations under these terms to any successor in title to its business or to any entity to which a substantial part of its business is transferred, and you authorise the University as your agent to enter into an agreement with such successor or entity in substantially the same form as this agreement to procure that such successor or entity succeeds to all rights and obligations of the University under these terms.
-Alternatively, and at the University's sole discretion, you agree that you will execute any deed of novation that the University reasonably requests to give effect to such transfer. c) Failure or delay by the University to exercise any of its rights or remedies (full or partial) under these terms and conditions shall not constitute any form of waiver. d) The University will use its reasonable endeavours to deliver your course in accordance with the description given to it on the University’s website at the date of its commencement.
+a) These Terms (including any non-contractual obligations arising out of or in connection with these Terms) are governed by English law and are subject to the jurisdiction of the English courts. b) The University may transfer its rights and obligations under these Terms to any successor in title to its business or to any entity to which a substantial part of its business is transferred, and you authorise the University as your agent to enter into an agreement with such successor or entity in substantially the same form as this agreement to procure that such successor or entity succeeds to all rights and obligations of the University under these Terms.
+Alternatively, and at the University's sole discretion, you agree that you will execute any deed of novation that the University reasonably requests to give effect to such transfer. c) Failure or delay by the University to exercise any of its rights or remedies (full or partial) under these Terms shall not constitute any form of waiver. d) The University will use its reasonable endeavours to deliver your course in accordance with the description given to it on the University’s website at the date of its commencement.
 However, the University reserves the right to make any variations to the course which it considers necessary including (without limitation):

 Postgraduate learning methods Hear from our students Learning support Course cancellation policy